-Employment preparation goes beyond curriculum: Understanding how to carry yourself in a professional situation will make you confident during your job search and when attending interviews.
-It’s helpful to incorporate the following behaviors into your time here at NAU so that they’re habit by the time you’re ready to enter the job market.
+Employment preparation goes beyond curriculum: Understanding how to carry yourself in a professional situation will make you confident during your job search and interviewing.
+It’s helpful to incorporate the following behaviors into your time here at NAU so that they become habit by the time you’re ready to enter the job market.

 General do’s and don’ts Accordion Closed

 - Refer to faculty as “Dr.” or “Professor” unless you are invited to do otherwise.

 - Turn your phone to vibrate and talk only quietly and if necessary.

 - On the elevator, let others exit before entering.

 - Respect the facilities; clean up after yourself.

 - Do use your full name when emailing your advisor, instructor, or university office.